FelixOnline/v2/content/articles/2015-12-6-just-gals-being-pals-a-history-of-lesbian-cinema.md

 **Cay and Vivian in _Desert Hearts_ (1985)**

 One of the first films where a lesbian relationship was depicted favourably, _Desert Hearts_ follows the journey of Vivian Bell (Helen Shaver), a professor approaching middle age, who travels to Nevada in order to obtain a quickie divorce from her husband.
 While staying at a ranch, she is surprised by her feelings for free-spirit Cay Rivvers (Patricia Charbonneau); these feelings are reciprocated, and the two enter into a steamy relationship.
 The ending leaves things open for a bright future, although it’s not explicitly stated.

+{{< figure src="http://felixonline.co.uk/img/upload/201512061452-ff712-the-children_s-hour-02.jpg" title="Shirley MacLaine and Audrey Hepburn in The Children's Hour, showing us not all gals can be pals!" caption="Shirley MacLaine and Audrey Hepburn in The Children's Hour, showing us not all gals can be pals!" attr="Creative Commons" >}}

 **Thelma and Louise in _Thelma and Louise_ (1991)**

 The classic gal-pal film, _Thelma and Louise_ has become a buzzword for female empowerment, and the lasting bond that is created between two women when one of them kills a rapist.
 Geena Davis and Susan Sarandon are Thelma and Louise, two old friends on the run from the long arm of the law.
 An overwhelming success when it was released, _Thelma and Louise_ has gone down in history as a cult classic of American cinema, and rightly so.